japila-books/apache-spark-internals/docs/SparkContext.md

 |===

-Spark context link:spark-SparkContext-creating-instance-internals.adoc[sets up internal services] and establishes a connection to a link:spark-deployment-environments.adoc[Spark execution environment].
+Spark context spark-SparkContext-creating-instance-internals.md[sets up internal services] and establishes a connection to a spark-deployment-environments.md[Spark execution environment].

 Once a <<creating-instance, SparkContext is created>> you can use it to <<creating-rdds, create RDDs>>, <<creating-accumulators, accumulators>> and <<broadcast, broadcast variables>>, access Spark services and <<runJob, run jobs>> (until SparkContext is <<stop, stopped>>).

-A Spark context is essentially a client of Spark's execution environment and acts as the _master of your Spark application_ (don't get confused with the other meaning of link:spark-master.adoc[Master] in Spark, though).
+A Spark context is essentially a client of Spark's execution environment and acts as the _master of your Spark application_ (don't get confused with the other meaning of spark-master.md[Master] in Spark, though).

 .Spark context acts as the master of your Spark application image::diagrams/sparkcontext-services.png[align="center"]